Lismore

 To The North

-Head north (following the Cycle Track) passing stunning Castle Stalker towards Cuil Bay, one of the nicest sandy beaches(6 miles) by the village of Duror and on along the shore of Loch Linnhe to Ballachulish and Glencoe (15m)on the fantastic cycle route 76.
+Head north (following the Cycle Track) passing stunning Castle Stalker towards Cuil Bay, a lovely quiet sandy beach (6 miles) by the village of Duror and on along the shore of Loch Linnhe to Ballachulish and Glencoe (15m)on the fantastic cycle route 78.
 Plenty of facilities up there with several fine pubs, a museum, supermarket and the village of Glencoe.
 The Clachaig Inn is a fine mountaineers pub ( good food) at the beginning of Glencoe proper.

 The Hollytree Inn is another fine pub and restaurant overlooking the old harbour of Kentallen.
-On the Cycle Track its an easy ride from here at Rosebank, and a nice afternoons run and destination for a drink or some food.
+It is an easy ride from here at Rosebank on the cycle track and a nice afternoons run and destination for a drink or a good lunch.

-South to Oban then North by ferry by way of Lismore
+Oban and back by way of Lismore

-Head south on the cycle track past The Creagan Inn, over the road bridge and take a left at Sutherlands Grove or Barcaldine which will take you up and over the beautiful ridge that seperate the two Great Lochs.
+Head south on the cycle track past The Creagan Inn, over the road bridge and take a left at Sutherlands Grove or Barcaldine which will take you up and over the beautiful ridge that separate the two Great Lochs.
 Great panoramic views and a fine wee icecream shop/farm on the way up.
 Once your over the ridge you have a spectacular descent down into Glen Etive and Ardchattan Priory.
-Follow the shore of Loch Etive and head south over the bridge and the thundering Falls of Lora.
-Take the quiet back road, first on the left and under the railway bridge to the scenic Glen Lonan, and a lovely shortcut which takes you down into the centre of Oban after a fine and varied 23 mile ride.
+Follow the shore of Loch Etive and head south over the bridge and the Falls of Lora.
+Take the quiet back road, first on the left and under the railway bridge to the scenic Glen Lonan, and a lovely shortcut taking you down into the centre of Oban after a fine and varied 23 mile ride.

 Elevated expeditions